Atmospheric Science/Meteorology - Department of Earth, Atmospheric, and Planetary Sciences - Purdue University Skip to main content

 • Broadcasting Media: If a student is planning to work in Broadcasting (media) or wants that option, coursework in GIS, communication, journalism, writing and speech, publishing or broadcast media is recommended to meet AMS guidelines

-• Business-Related Career: If a student is planning to work in a Business-Related career (e.g. a meteorologist for a private company), it is recommended that students select coursework in economics, marketing, organizational management, human behavior, entrepreneurship, strategic planning, program evaluation, and GIS to meet the AMS Guidelines.
+Weather-Related Career in the Private Sector: If a student is planning a career in the private sector (e.g. a meteorologist for a private company), it is recommended that students select coursework in economics, marketing, organizational management, human behavior, entrepreneurship, strategic planning, program evaluation, and GIS to meet the AMS Guidelines.

 Meet Our Alumni